 Example 4: A three-bedroom apartment near the city centre using a long wheelbase van with three movers.
 Managed loading bay and lift booking create a fixed window; any queue or overrun results in waiting, extending overall handling time.

 Example 5: A four-bedroom terrace to a central apartment using a Luton van with three movers.
 Permit suspension is required, the carry is long, and lift scheduling limits unloading.
-These combined constraints create additional loading delay and tighter timing margins.
+These combined constraints create tighter timing margins and a slower overall pace.

 Practical answers to the access and timing questions residents most often face when moving between areas of Derby.